IMohitSai/DVD-Logo/README.md

 # DVD-Logo

-A Simple DVD Logo that goes from corner to corner, still WIP.
+A Simple DVD Logo that mimics the retro DVD screensavr, still WIP.